 Invalid or insufficient documentation will result in a denial or reduction of the claim payment so it is best to submit all information which supports the services rendered.
 Noridian has created multiple Documentation Requirements checklists which may assist providers in compiling the documentation needed.

 When replying to the request, photocopy each record (Medicare does not reimburse for copying medical records).
 All copies must be complete, legible and contain both sides of each page including the page edges.
 The Claim Identification Number (CID#) identifies specific requests.
 Fax is the preferred method for submission.

-- NCI - Receives and reviews submitted CERT documentation
+- Empower AI, Inc. - Receives and reviews submitted CERT documentation

 - CMS CERT Team - Governs all CERT efforts

 Provider Corrective Actions

 - Act fast (don't miss opportunity to submit initial or additional records to CERT)

 - Implementation or improvement to internal controls or intake process

 - Submission of additional documentation to CERT contractor (if before deadline)

 - We encourage providers to submit his/her additional documentation back to the CERT review contractor when possible.
 If they receive sufficient supporting documentation, they will reverse their finding and Noridian will process the claim for payment based on the final CERT outcome.